-Dear parent/carer(s)
+Dear Parent/carer

-Here at Carclaze School we recognise that there are occasions when it is appropriate to authorise an absence, such as when a pupil is genuinely too ill to attend school, has a medical appointment that cannot be taken outside of school hours or a request for leave has been agreed in exceptional circumstances.
+Here at Carclaze Community Primary School, we recognise that there are occasions when it is appropriate to authorise an absence, such as when a pupil is genuinely too ill to attend school, has a medical appointment that cannot be taken outside of school hours or a request for leave has been agreed in exceptional circumstances.

 However, the Government does not support parents taking children out of school unless the school agrees this is appropriate under 'exceptional circumstances'.
-Any request for leave should be made in writing to the Head Teacher using the school's request form.
+Any request for leave should be made in writing to the Head Teacher using the school's request form and must be completed by all adults with parental responsibility.

-If you decide to still take your child out of school, without permission, you will be committing an offence under the Education Act 1996.
-We may refer the matter to Cornwall Council who may decide to take legal action against you.
-A penalty notice can be issued under Section 444A and 444B of the Education Act 1996.
-This carries a fine of £60 if paid within 21 days or £120 if paid after this but within 28 days.
-Penalty Notice fines are issued per parent/carer, per child.
-Failure to pay the penalty notice may result in Court action.
-Persistent absences not authorised by the school may result in a prosecution in the Magistrates Court, leading to fines up to £2,500 and/or custodial sentences.
-The Council may also apply for the costs incurred in taking the matter to Court.
+If your child is absent from school without authorisation, you will be committing an offence under the Education Act 1996.
+We may submit a request to Cornwall Council for a Penalty Notice to be issued, in accordance with Sections 444A and 444B of the said Act.
+Penalty Notices are issued per liable parent, per child and each carry a fine of £60 if paid within 21 days or £120 if paid after this but within 28 days.
+Failure to pay the Penalty Notice may result in legal action.
+Absence not authorised by the school may result in a prosecution in the Magistrates' Court under Section 444(1) or Section 444(1A) of the Education Act 1996, leading to a fine of up to £2,500 and/or a custodial sentence.
+Cornwall Council may also apply for the costs incurred in taking the matter to Court.